loopDelicious/docker-extension/README.md

     make && make install

+### Build the HTML reporter
+Change into the HTML reporter directory:

+    cd htmlreporter-with-template

+From inside the subdirectory, build the reporter image:

+    docker build -t joycelin79/htmlreporter-with-template:latest .

 ### Developing the frontend
 In your terminal, run individually one-by-one:

 ```
+cd ..
 cd client
 npm install
 npm start